 Retail is a high-contact sport, and your fixtures are on the front lines.
 Assessing long-term durability means looking beyond the initial appearance to see how a fixture will stand up to daily wear and tear.
 A partner with a complete quality control process will identify potential weaknesses early, which reduces the need for future rework or replacements.
 This involves testing surface finishes for scratch and chip resistance, checking for colorfastness under store lighting, and ensuring that moving parts like drawers and hinges can withstand thousands of cycles.
 The goal is to deliver fixtures that are installation-ready and built to last, maintaining their quality look and function through seasons of use.

-Verify Safety Compliance
+Putting Safety First: Compliance Checks

 Safety isn't optional.
 Verifying that your fixtures comply with all relevant safety standards is one of the most critical parts of quality control.
 Manufacturers must follow established rules for materials, such as those set by ASTM (American Society for Testing and Materials) and ISO (International Organization for Standardization), to ensure they are strong and safe.
 Beyond materials, the fixtures themselves must meet safety regulations from organizations like OSHA and adhere to local building codes to prevent accidents.
 A reliable partner will have a deep understanding of these requirements and can provide documentation that proves your fixtures are fully compliant.